-VHDL includes few built-in types, but offers a number of additional types through extension packages.
-Two of the most widely used types are the
+VHDL includes few built-in types but offers several additional types through extension packages.
+Two of the most widely used types are

 Before we go on to investigate what it means that a type is resolved, let’s first look at the traits that the two types share in common.

 boolean are part of the standard package, requiring no imports to use them.
 But

 std_ulogic can only be used after importing the IEEE 1164 package.
 To import the IEEE 1164 package, simply add these lines to the top of the VHDL file:

 library ieee; use ieee.std_logic_1164.all;